 The sender has a good question, and Steve Jobs answers correctly in that Lion requires Snow Leopard to install.
 This seems to have been improperly interpreted by some as that Mac OS X Lion can not be used to perform any “clean install” (for clarification: a clean installation of Lion would be a fresh install of Lion as the only operating system on a hard drive or partition, not an upgrade over a previously installed OS).

 I am writing this to clarify that you can perform a clean install of Lion, to show you I did so, and also to explain some of the potential confusion which has led to the misunderstanding and flame-war around the web.
-Proof of the Lion Clean Install

 We’ll start off with the good stuff since this is what everyone seems concerned about.
 Yes you can create a fresh clean install of Lion.
 In fact, many of us who are running Lion Developer Preview have performed clean installs.